Dear Home Ec 101,

 You spend a little extra, one time, on a fine mesh strainer, known to chefs as a chinois.

 This one is available on Amazon for about $25 give or take as prices fluctuate.
+(2022 update, they are now in the range of $34-$45, I have not priced cheesecloth recently, I still have the same chinois, ten years later.)
 This comes in three different sizes an 8″, 10″, or 12″ strainer.
 You can also buy a pointed pestle to squash food through the mesh.
 A spoon mostly works, but as foods get down toward the point it can be a little aggravating.

 So, if you’re an Alton Brown fan, how do you decide whether or not this is a tool worthy of taking up your valuable kitchen space?

 - making stock or bouillon -who needs to tie up a bouquet garnis?
 Not you.

 - straining sauces -like caramel